-In accordance with ASC, 360 Plant, Property and Equipment, we ceased recording depreciation and amortization for the assets held for sale in June 2021.
+In accordance with ASC, 360 Property, Plant and Equipment, we ceased recording depreciation and amortization for all assets upon their designation as assets held for sale.

 Goodwill

 We record the excess of purchase price over the fair value of the tangible and identifiable intangible assets acquired and liabilities assumed in a business acquisition (or combination) as goodwill.
 The goodwill relating to each of our reporting units is tested for impairment annually as well as when an event or change in circumstances indicates an impairment may have occurred.